-The standards issued before the reporting date that become effective after 31 March 2021 are not expected to have a material time standards issued before the reporting date that become one cash and reporting the control of th the standards issued before the reporting date that become effective after 31 March 2021 are not expected to have a material effect on equity or profit for the subsequent period.
-The Group has not early adopted any new international Financial Reporting effect on equity or profit for the subsequent period.
-The Group has not early adopted any new international Financial Reporting the effective are to the date of increase and inhomographic increase increase but not too affective are to the date of increases. enect on equity or profit for the subsequent persual the busing has not early accupied any new international resonant established for the date of issuance of the standard or interpretation.
-Standards, amendments and interpretations issued but not yet effective up to the date of issuance of the standards of interpretations are listed below.
-Group's financial statements.
+The standards issued before the reporting date that become effective after 31 March 2021 are not expected to have a material effect on equity or profit for the subsequent period.
+The Group has not early adopted any new International Financial Reporting Standard or Interpretation.
+Standards, amendments and interpretations issued but not yet effective up to the date of issuance of the Group's financial statements are listed below:

-IAS 1 Amendments - Classification of Liabilities as current or Non-Current (effective date amended to 1 january 2023).
-The AN I Amenoments - Classification of Liabunies as Lutrent of Non-Current (effective date amended to I january 2023).
-The amendments specify the requirements for classifying liabilities as current or non-current.
-The amendments are not expected to have a marketal impact on the Carrier Secretal and the Group's financial statements are listed below:
+IAS 1 Amendments - Classification of Liabilities as Current or Non-Current (effective date amended to 1 January 2023).
+The amendments specify the requirements for classifying flabilities as current or non-current.
+The amendments are not expected to have a material impact on the Group's financial statements.

 IAS 1 Amendments - Disclosure of Accounting Policies (effective 1 January 2023).
-The amendments require an entity to disclose the material and amendments rentain entities and an intermediate and the significant accounting policies and an intermediate and an intermediate accounting policies are a supplied to the amendments require an entity to disclose the amendments required to the amendment its material accounting policy information instead of its significant accounting policies.
-The amendments contain guidance and a material accounting policy information instead of its significant accounting policies.
-The amendments contain guidance and a material accounting policies are not amendments are not amendments. have a material impact on the Group's financial statements.
+The amendments require an entity to disclose its material accounting policy information instead of its significant accounting policies.
+The amendments contain guidance and examples on identifying material accounting policy information.
+The amendments are not expected to have a material impact on the Group's financial statements.